15 Big Ones: Early recording history (1974–1975)

 In November 1974, Mike Love told Melody Maker that the band had completed "about 40 tracks" and that their next album would be completed by January 1975.
 Love reported, "Brian is very involved with the LP. [...]
 The album's a combination between Sunflower and Holland.
 It's got some of the feel that Holland had, but also sounds a bit like Sunflower in certain respects."
 The material was written by himself ("about ten" of the songs), Brian (five), Carl and Dennis ("about five" each), and Jardine ("a couple").
-The group had actually completed only a few tracks, abandoning the rest.
-Additional songs recorded in 1974 had included "River Song", "Our Life, Our Love, Our Land", "Don't Let Me Go", "Barnyard Blues", an early version of "It's OK", and a rendition of "Honeycomb".
-"Don't Let Me Go" is a song composed by Carl with lyrics by Love, while "Our Life, Our Love, Our Land" is a song written by Love that he described as an "ethnic" thing that had resembled "The Trader" from Holland.
+He described "Don't Let Me Go" as a song composed by Carl with lyrics by Love, and "Our Life, Our Love, Our Land" as a song written by Love that he described as an "ethnic thing" that resembled "The Trader" from Holland.
 (Note: Some of the lines in "Don't Let Me Go" are "Like a ship on the ocean/That finally reaches shore/After seeming ceaseless motion/Welcome home with great emotion/ Thank you for your love and devotion".)
-"Honeycomb" featured Brian's wife Marilyn on lead vocal.
+According to Alan Boyd, neither song resides in the Beach Boy vaults and were possibly never recorded.

+In reality, by the end of 1974 the group had only completed a small selection of tracks in the studio, and were mostly focused on touring.
+Additional songs recorded in 1974 include "River Song", "Ding Dang", "Barnyard Blues", "It's OK", and a rendition of "Honeycomb" (unrelated to the American Spring recording).

 Released as a single at the end of December 1974, "Child of Winter" was the first Beach Boys record since 1966 to have displayed the label credit "Produced by Brian Wilson".
 The band toured for most of 1975, playing college football stadiums and basketball arenas.
-Meanwhile, Brian produced California Music's covers of "Jamaica Farewell" and "Why Do Fools Fall in Love?".
+Meanwhile, Brian produced a cover of "Why Do Fools Fall in Love?" for California Music.
 (Note: According to biographer Steven Gaines, Wilson had refused to finish any more tracks for California Music.
 Conversely, Stephen Love said that Wilson was ousted from the project.
 "We were under contract with Warner Bros., and we couldn't have him going on a tangent.
 If he was going to be productive, it's gotta be for the Beach Boys.")
 Over the summer, the touring group played a co-headlining series of concert dates with Chicago, a pairing that was nicknamed "Beachago".
 The tour was massively successful and restored the Beach Boys' profitability to what it had been in the mid-1960s.